-Thermally induced nonlinear instability of functionally graded plates including pores and elastic boundary restraint
+Thermally induced nonlinear instability of functionally graded plates including pores and elastic edge restraint

 Main Article Content